 - Hidden Depths: Is surprisingly mature about losing Smoky, Cloudtail, and Spiderleg, and is the first one to apologize to Brightheart for her behavior.

-- Hysterical Woman: Is completely paranoid about the dangers of the forest, even taking her kits back to the stable at one point.
+- Hysterical Woman: When she first arrives, she's completely paranoid about the dangers of the forest, even taking her kits back to the stable at one point.
+However, later books show that she's grown out of it.

 - Looking for Love in All the Wrong Places: Her short story states that another reason she left the barn was because she was hoping to find someone who could love her.
 Unfortunately, her tries were with Cloudtail and Spiderleg.

-- Ms Exposition: In Sunset, she uses her knowledge of Twolegs to fill the Clan in on their recent actions.
+- Mr. Exposition: In Sunset, she uses her knowledge of Twolegs to fill the Clan in on their recent actions.

 - Team Mom: Her main purpose in the Clan is to help raise kits.